How to add Libbulletjme to an existing project

 Test and tune as necessary.

-Add JVM library to classpath
+Add a libraries to classpath

-Gradle-built projects
+Gradle-built Android projects

 repositories {